Payment of Wages: New Hampshire

 - New Hampshire employers must pay employees' wages in cash, or by checks that are negotiable in full at a financial institution convenient to the place of employment where suitable arrangements have been made for check cashing.
 Direct deposit and electronic paycards may also be used to pay employees if certain requirements are met.
 Penalties are imposed for violations.
 See Wage Payment Methods.

 - Employees may be paid wages on a biweekly basis, at regular intervals not exceeding 14 days, in addition to weekly.
 If an employer is a school district, the Commissioner may permit payment of wages less frequently than biweekly under certain collective bargaining agreements.
-Pay days must occur no later than eight days after the pay period ends.
+The timing of paydays (i.e., lag time) depends on the pay frequency.
 Penalties are imposed for violations.
 See Pay Frequency.

 - New Hampshire employers may not withhold or divert any portion of an employee's wages unless certain conditions are met.
 Employers are subject to penalties for failure to comply.
 See Permitted and Prohibited Wage Deductions.